Investing in America Explained for Immigrants: A Beginner’s Guide

 Imagine you have $1,000.
 You put it in a savings account earning 2 percent per year.
 After ten years, you have approximately $1,219.

 Now imagine you invest that same $1,000 in a diversified mix of companies through the U.S. stock market, which has historically returned an average of approximately 7 to 10 percent per year over long periods.
-After ten years, depending on the return, you might have between $1,967 and $2,594.
+After ten years, you might have between $1,967 and $2,594.

 What Is the Stock Market?

-When you hear that “the stock market went up today” or “the market fell today,” this refers to the collective movement of stock prices across these exchanges.
-Common measures of overall market performance include the S&P 500, which tracks the performance of the 500 largest publicly traded companies in the United States, and the Dow Jones Industrial Average, which tracks 30 large companies.
+When you hear that “the market went up today,” this refers to the collective movement of stock prices across these exchanges.
+Common measures of overall performance include the S&P 500, which tracks the 500 largest publicly traded companies in the United States, and the Dow Jones Industrial Average, which tracks 30 large companies.

 But here is what history consistently shows: over long periods of time, the U.S. stock market has moved upward.

-It has survived wars, recessions, financial crises, pandemics, and political upheaval.
-Through all of these events, the long-term trend has been growth.
+It has survived wars, recessions, financial crises, and pandemics.
+Through all of it, the long-term trend has been growth.
 Not every year, and not without significant drops along the way.
-But over periods of ten years, twenty years, or thirty years, the direction has consistently been upward.
+But over periods of ten, twenty, or thirty years, the direction has consistently been upward.

-This is why the most important principle in investing for most people is not timing the market — trying to predict when to buy and sell — but time in the market.
-The longer your money is invested, the more it benefits from the long-term upward trend.
+This is why the most important principle for most investors is not timing the market — trying to predict when to buy and sell — but time in the market.
+The longer your money is invested, the more it benefits from the long-term trend.

 The Most Powerful Force in Investing: Compound Growth

-To understand why starting early matters so much, you need to understand a concept called compound growth, sometimes called compound interest.
+To understand why starting early matters so much, you need to understand compound growth.

 Compound growth means that your investment returns generate their own returns over time.